 She served for four years as Vice President of Entrepreneurship, Innovation & Venture Capital for the Michigan Economic Development Corporation, overseeing $1B under management and $110 Million in new investments to build Michigan’s entrepreneurial ecosystem, including university research and tech transfer programs, technology service providers, tech incubators across the state, seed funding programs, portfolio investments and fund of funds.
 She developed a series of programs to increase lab-to-market activities, resulting in an expansion of tech start-ups and funding mechanisms that resulted in a 32:1 return on investment for public dollars.
-She developed a marketing program overseeing inside and agency support to draw more than $600M of capital and talent to Michigan’s tech economy, and turned around a 65,000 square foot biotech incubator into a profitable entity.
+She programs to draw more than $600M of capital and talent to Michigan’s tech economy, and turned around a 65,000 square foot biotech incubator into a profitable entity.

 She has held senior management roles at seven early technology companies, holding the chief marketing position.
 All start-ups resulted in successful sale of the company, or are still a going concern.
 She was an early founding member of the 17-year-old SBDC Tech Team, a group that helps early stage companies raise $70 Million each year.

 She has serves on the board of the Virginia Innovation Partnership Authority, the American Lightweight Materials Manufacturing Institute, the City of Fairfax Economic Development Authority, the Fairfax County Innovation Advisory, and the leadership committee of the State Science and Technology Institute.